Neuritic And Diffuse Plaque Associations With Memory In Non-Cognitively Impaired Elderly

 Digital Object Identifier (DOI)

 Malek-Ahmadi, Michael; Perez, Sylvia E.; Chen, Kewei; and Mufson, Elliott J., "Neuritic And Diffuse Plaque Associations With Memory In Non-Cognitively Impaired Elderly" (2016).
-Neurobiology.
+Translational Neuroscience.
 336.